 The savagery of the events at Centralia and in its immediate aftermath shocked the North, some people even suggested the area be abandoned and for a time rail traffic in Missouri ceased altogether.
 Unionists in the State wanted to exact revenge and a number of known civilian Confederate sympathisers were murdered and the pro-slavery town of Rocheport burned to the ground.
 The Union Commander in the State General Clinton Bowen Fisk was able to contain the worst of the anger, however.

 Instead of abandoning the State the Union response was to flood it with even more troops but no longer green volunteers and State Militia but soldiers who were veterans of the war in the East.
-They were also provided with artillery for the first time and had appointed the experienced army scout Samuel P Cox with the specific task of hunting Anderson down and provided him with an elite unit of troops with which to do so.
+They were also provided with artillery for the first time and had appointed the experienced army scout Samuel P Cox with the specific task of hunting Anderson down and provided him with an elite unit of troops with which to do it.

 Following Centralia, Anderson travelled to meet with General Sterling Price whose recent attempt to invade Missouri had once again been repulsed.
 Despite being appalled at the sight of the scalps that adorned Anderson’s saddle and decorated his horse he endorsed his actions and issued him with instructions to continue to disrupt Union rail communications.
 He also commissioned him a Captain in the Confederate Army which delighted him.